GilbertzRivi/lithium-core/docs/kyberbox.md

-**Fresh key per message.** Every message draws a fresh `ss_kem` from ML-KEM encapsulation, even when the recipient's public keys are reused (which lasts until they reply). `ss_kem` is the salt in `base_key`, so every message gets a unique `base_key` and unique body/headers keys.
+**Fresh key per message.** Every message draws a fresh `ss_kem` from ML-KEM encapsulation, even when the recipient's public keys are reused (which lasts until they reply). `ss_kem` is the salt in `base_key`, so every message gets a unique `base_key`.

-**Nonce-reuse resistance.** Body and headers use AES-256-GCM-SIV, not plain GCM.
+**Nonce-reuse resistance.** The payload uses AES-256-GCM-SIV, not plain GCM.
 Under SIV, a nonce collision only reveals that two messages under one key are identical; it does not leak the key or the plaintext.
 With 96-bit random nonces a collision needs about 2^48 blobs under one AEAD key (out of reach), and would also need `base_key` reuse (which does not happen).
 Defense in depth.

-**Body-headers separation.** Body and headers use different keys from different labels.
-Swapping `enc_body` and `enc_headers`, or pulling either from another message, fails AEAD.
-A body and headers that decrypt together share one `base_key`.

 **Transcript binding.** The `base_key` HKDF `info` binds the full
 transcript: `ct_T` (sender's ephemeral X25519 public key), `ek_T`